Empress Wu Zetian — The Only Female Emperor in the History of China

 Wu Zetian Getting Involved in Politics and Obtaining Power

-Wu Zetian’s husband, the Emperor Li Zhi, was a remarkable monarch in the history of China.
+Wu Zetian’s husband, Emperor Li Zhi, was a remarkable monarch in the history of China.

 He wasn’t quite an innovative emperor, however, every section of the Empire Tang flourished under his reign.
 As his father Li Shimin had expected, Li Zhi well managed and developed their kingdom exceptionally.

-Unfortunately, Emperor Li Zhi frequently suffered headache since his 30s; therefore, as his great love and sincere political ally, Wu Zetian gradually got involved in political decisions.
+Unfortunately, Emperor Li Zhi frequently suffered headaches since his 30s; therefore, as his great love and sincere political ally, Wu Zetian gradually got involved in political decisions.